fcampelo/EC-Bestiary/README.md

 If you know a paper that should belong to this list, please sent an e-mail to either [Claus](mailto:caranha@cs.tsukuba.ac.jp) or [Felipe](mailto:fcampelo@ufmg.br), or report an issue on our [Github repo](https://github.com/fcampelo/EC-bestiary).
 The criteria for inclusion are quite simple: _the work must be in a peer reviewed publication (journal or conference), and title or abstract must name the algorithm after the natural (or supernatural) metaphor on which it was based_.

-It is also important to highlight that nly the earliest known mention for each metaphor is included.
+It is also important to highlight that only the earliest known mention for each metaphor is included.

 ### More Info:
 If you liked this list, you should read the paper "[Metaheuristic: The Metaphor Exposed](http://onlinelibrary.wiley.com/doi/10.1111/itor.12001/epdf)", by Kenneth Söresen
-Do you need inspiration for your next Bioinspired algorithm?
-Check the [Daily Bio-heuristics bot](https://twitter.com/BioHeuristics) by Marco Scirea and Julian Togelius.
+Need inspiration for your next Bioinspired algorithm?
+Check Marco Scirea and Julian Togelius' [Daily Bio-heuristics bot](https://twitter.com/BioHeuristics).

 ### License:
 This work is licensed under the Creative Commons CC BY-NC-SA 4.0 license (Attribution Non-Commercial Share Alike International License version 4.0): [http://creativecommons.org/licenses/by-nc-sa/4.0/](http://creativecommons.org/licenses/by-nc-sa/4.0/)